About

 Wind power is one of the fastest-growing, most mature and cost-competitive renewable energy technologies.
 But its deployment faces significant challenges due to a lack of knowledge of the complexity of its impacts and benefits.
 While wind power is seen as a promising solution to reducing carbon emissions and combating climate change, it has also met resistance from local communities.

 The effect that the project seeks to counter is called NIMBY (Not In My Backyard).
 It describes the opposition of local communities to new developments that they feel could negatively impact their neighbourhood or community.
-Often, citizens are supportive of these types of projects in theory.
-Still, when it comes to having them built nearby, they become concerned about issues like noise, safety, and property value.
+Often, citizens are supportive of these types of projects in theory; still, when it come to having them built nearby, they become concerned about issues like noise, safety, and property value.

 ic challangeChallenges